tsimeonov/Computer-Science/Computer Science/CM1020 Discrete Math/Week 2/notes.md

 #### De Morgan's laws

 In Discrete Mathematics, De Morgan's Laws play a crucial role in `logic`, `set theory`, and `Boolean algebra`.
 Here's how they are applied in those contexts:

+🔷 1.
+In Propositional Logic (used in discrete math for logical statements):

+Let 𝑃 and Q be propositions (statements that are either true or false).

+De Morgan’s Laws:

+- First Law:

+¬ ( P ∧ Q ) ≡ ( ¬ P ) ∨ ( ¬ Q )

+"Not (P and Q)" is logically equivalent to "Not P or Not Q".

+- Second Law:

+¬ ( P ∨ Q ) ≡ ( ¬ P ) ∧ ( ¬ Q )

+"Not (P or Q)" is logically equivalent to "Not P and Not Q".

+These are used in simplifying logical expressions and constructing truth tables.